KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 because it wouldn't work on some exotic platforms or due to a niche reason.
 It's quickly adding new features that people can agree on, but the difficult questions seem to be stuck at times, with only an occasional bump being a lost soul, asking for the current status.
+There are only so many skilled volunteers after all, who can only work on so many things.
+That said, I definitely prefer this approach any day over rushing half-finished or faulty additions, so I am really grateful to all the amazing volunteers out there.

 ## The Borrow Checker Is Not Always Right
 Another problem is, that things that should be possible in theory are not passing the borrow